petrabartmeyer/uDGP/README.md

 The parameters used for the instance generation are

 -- number of vertices in each instance

--- number of instance to be created t = 10 # number of instances for each number of atom -- atoms distance
+-- number of instance to be created

+-- atoms distance

 -- maximum distance between two atoms

 -- consecutive atom angle (1.91)

 -- torsional angle possibilities (1.0472 3.14159 5.23599 or 60, 180 and 300 degrees )